lux-org/lux/doc/source/advanced/executor.rst

 SQL Executor Limitations
 --------------------------

 While users can make full use of Lux's functionalities on data within a database table, they will not be able to use any of Pandas' Dataframe functions to manipulate the data in the LuxSQLTable object.
 Since the Lux SQL Executor delegates most data processing to the Postgresql database, it does not pull in the entire dataset into the Lux Dataframe.
-As such there is no actual data within the LuxSQLTable to manipulate, only the relevant metadata required to for Lux to manage its intent.
+As such there is no actual data within the LuxSQLTable to manipulate, only the relevant metadata required for Lux to manage its intent.
 Thus, if users are interested in manipulating or querying their data, this needs to be done through SQL or an alternative RDBMS interface.
+At the moment, the Lux SQL executor also does not support JOIN operation on SQL tables.
+Therefore, you cannot explore data and create recommended visualizations across multiple SQL tables only through Lux.
+However, we are consistently working on expanding the SQL capabilities of Lux, so keep an eye on future updates!